Gum Disease Prevention Tips

 Visit the dentist every six months

-Since gum disease is so prevalent and quick-forming, children and adults of all ages are encouraged to visit the dentist for an oral exam and professional cleaning every six months. process called scaling is the only way to remove tartar build-up, a key aspect of gum disease prevention.
+Since gum disease is so prevalent and quick-forming, children and adults of all ages are encouraged to visit the dentist for an oral exam and professional cleaning every six months.
+A process called scaling is the only way to remove tartar build-up, a key aspect of gum disease prevention.
 Your dentist can also check for cavities, polish your teeth, recommend dental care products, and leave you with a brighter, more confident smile.

 The services at Park 56 Dental can help you prevent and treat gum disease in NYC.
 For more dental care tips, or to schedule an appointment with our dentist, please contact us at (212) 826-2322.